quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 ---

 #### -Greedy Policy Implementation
 Background context explaining the concept.
-The greedy optimization algorithm implemented an \(-greedy policy that selected with probability \(1-\) the offer predicted by the RF to have the highest click probability, and otherwise selected other offers uniformly at random.
+The greedy optimization algorithm implemented an $-greedy policy that selected with probability \(1-$ the offer predicted by the RF to have the highest click probability, and otherwise selected other offers uniformly at random.
-:p How was the \(-greedy policy defined in the greedy optimization approach?
+:p How was the$-greedy policy defined in the greedy optimization approach?
 ??x
 The \(-greedy policy in the greedy optimization approach was defined as follows:
-- With probability \(1-\), select the offer predicted by the RF algorithm to have the highest click probability.
+- With probability \(1-$, select the offer predicted by the RF algorithm to have the highest click probability.
 - Otherwise, select other offers uniformly at random.

 This policy balanced exploration and exploitation by leveraging the RF model's predictions while still allowing for some randomness.